Duties and Responsibilities of an Executor

 As well as distributing assets in accordance with the will, you will also need to distribute assets in accordance with the law.
 If one of the beneficiaries has been declared bankrupt you will need to be aware of the bankruptcy order and pay the creditors prior to distributing any assets to that beneficiaries.
 You should always conduct bankruptcy searches prior to distribution and there are many on-line agencies’ that can supply them.
 If there is no will you have to be sure that the family tree you have put together is accurate, as the appearance of an unknown beneficiary will cause problems later on.
 We would recommend that you take out executor liability insurance to help guard against the financial loss this could cause.

 If I am named as an executor in a Will do I have to act?

-If you wish to have no involvement in the estate administration whatsoever you can choose to renounce your position as executor.
+If you wish to have no involvement in the estate administration whatsoever you can choose to renounce your position as executor, this means you will no longer be responsible for carrying out an executors duties.
 In order to step down as executor you must not have intermeddled in the estate, this means you must not have handled the deceased’s assets or taken any administrative action.
 If you wish to renounce you will need to sign a document confirming your renunciation, after which you will no longer have any authority or involvement in the estate administration.

 If more than one executor has been named in the will you may wish to reserve your power in favour of the other executor/s.
-Power reserved means that you do not take an active role in the administration, this allows the other executors to take the required actions without having to have everything co-signed by the executor with power reserved.
+Power reserved means that you do not take an active role in the administration or executors duties, this allows the other executors to take the required actions without having to have everything co-signed by the executor with power reserved.
 However the executor with power reserved can choose to participate at any time if necessary.